PhilippePerret/ScenarioFD/README.md

 ## Where can I find help?

-In manuals (only french right now).
+In manuals (only in french right now).